grenzr/rancher-machine-ui-driver-proxmoxve/README.md

 ## Using

 * Add a Machine Driver in Rancher 2.0 (Global -> Node Drivers)
-  * Name: Your `DRIVERNAME` (see above).
-  * Download URL: The URL for the driver binary (e.g. `https://github.com/mycompany/docker-machine-mycompany/releases/download/v1.0.0/docker-machine-driver-mycompany-v1.0.0-linux-amd64.tar.gz`)
+  * Download URL: The URL for the driver binary (e.g. `https://github.com/deepshore/docker-machine-driver-proxmoxve/releases/download/v4.0.4-ds/docker-machine-driver-proxmoxve_4.0.4-ds_linux_amd64.tar.gz`)
-  * Custom UI URL: The URL you uploaded the `dist` folder to, e.g. `https://github.com/mycompany/ui-driver-mycompany/releases/download/v1.0.0/component.js`)
+  * Custom UI URL: The URL you uploaded the `dist` folder to, e.g. `https://github.com/deepshore/rancher-machine-ui-driver-proxmoxve/releases/download/v1.0.0-alpha/component.js`)
 * Wait for the driver to become "Active"
 * Go to Clusters -> Add Cluster, your driver and custom UI should show up.